ravenastru/Rainbow-Warrior-Manual-/README.md

 * Sense of Taste: The Emotional Body (Orange/Water) determines what is nourishing or toxic.
 Cleansing is done through Flow (non-judgmental processing of feelings).
 * Sense of Smell: The Mental Body (Yellow/Fire) provides instant assessment.
 Cleansing is done through Intention and Attention, controlling the mind's vigilance.
 * Sense of Sight: The Spiritual Body (Green/Air) connects to the Universal Life-Force.
 Cleansing is done by seeing with the heart, affirming Unity and abundance.
-* Sense of Hearing: The Archetypal Body (Blue/Ether) receives non-local information.
+* Sense of Hearing: The Archetypal(etheric) Body (Blue/Electricty) receives non-local information.
 Cleansing is done through deep listening (tuning out noise to hear the subtle guidance).
-* Sense of Intuition (The Sixth Sense): The Soul Body (Purple/Intuition) provides instantaneous truth.
+* Sense of Intuition (The Sixth Sense): The Soul Body (Purple/consciousness) provides instantaneous truth.
 Cleansing is done through Silence and Stillness, allowing the Soul to bypass all sensory delays.

 X. The Daily Practice: Working on Each of the Six Elemental Bodies 💪 To take responsibility for your Soul is to actively engage in the maintenance and evolution of each body: